zachsowerby/Parnassus_Temporary/Constitution/Constitution.md

 ##### §11

 The Web Editor is responsible for maintaining the Archive of submissions, at different stages of approval, in the official Parnassus Github repository.
-The Web Editor is to be given write access, for the duration of his or her tenure, to the official Parnassus Github repository.
+The Web Editor is to be given write access, for the duration of the editor's tenure, to the official Parnassus Github repository.
 The Web Editor is also responsible for seeking out and utilizing alternative electronic publication options, and is to publish via those options in consultation with the Format Editor.

 ##### §12